 Matthew 4:13: "And leaving Nazareth, he came and dwelt in Capernaum, which is upon the sea coast, in the borders of Zabulon and Nephthalim"

-The area is located at the north corner of the Sea of Galilee, on the side of the ancient road from Tiberias to the east of the sea of Galilee: Golan, Gamla and Jordan.
+The site is located at the north corner of the Sea of Galilee, on the side of the ancient road from Tiberias to the east of the sea of Galilee: Golan, Gamla and Jordan.

-Note that in Capernaum there is also the charming Orthodox Church, located on the eastern side of the ruins.
+Note that in Capernaum there is also the Orthodox Church, located on the eastern side of the ruins.

 Capernaum was the center of Jesus activities in the Galilee and his town during that time.
 Jesus taught in the local synagogue.
 It was also the home town of the apostles Peter, James, Andrew and John, and the tax collector Matthew.

-The village first started to be inhabited during the 3rd Millennium BC in the early Bronze period.
+Capernaum first started to be inhabited during the 3rd Millennium BC in the early Bronze period.
 It was a small village of several houses, which was in the area controlled by the Biblical city in Tell Kinneret, located 3 KM to the west.
 It continued through the 2nd Millenium, as surfaced in the excavations, in the area around the center of the Roman village.
 During the Israelite/Iron period (1200-587BC) there was a break in the population, which was restored in the 5th C BC (the period of the returns of the exiles to Zion).

 The village prospered in the Roman and Byzantine periods, and its citizens were mainly fishermen (as most of Jesus apostles), farmers, and people that provided services to the Roman road and caravans, including tax collection (as was Matthew).